azuline/repertoire/docs/hacking/server_api.rst

 Authentication
 ^^^^^^^^^^^^^^

-Most GraphQL resources are restricted to authenticated users.
+GraphQL resources are restricted to authenticated users.
 To be able to query/mutate them, the ``Authorization`` HTTP header must be configured.

 The playground should look something like: